By B.L. Freeborn © 2013 (updated Nov 2018)

 There are a few gaffs in the arguments on the Stones on both sides.
 Perhaps the only way to really resolve the issue is to look at the Mounds themselves.
 Instead of debating endless rounds of “who is/is not guilty of faking them” perhaps we should change the question entirely.
 To do so we might have to throw out a lot of what we presume is actual fact.
 We need to see if there are any circumstances under which it would be appropriate for a “Jewish looking” stone to be found at the mounds pre-Columbus.
 In my mind their presence can only be logical and legitimate if they can be associated to the mounds themselves.

-So we begin looking at the Stones by looking at some of the arguments of the current debaters and then I have a good deal of mathematical information about the mounds to share.
-The legitimacy of the stones aside, my geometric study proves a great intelligence lies behind the design and layout of the mounds.
-When I am done you will have a solid opinion …of some sort.
+So we begin looking at the Stones by looking at some of the arguments of the current debaters and then there is a good deal of mathematical information about the mounds to share.
+The legitimacy of the stones aside, the geometric study proves a great intelligence lies behind the design and layout of the mounds.
+When done you will have a solid opinion …of some sort.

 So we will pick up next with………… “They left no garbage!”